National Islamic Movement of Afghanistan

-The National Islamic Movement of Afghanistan (جنبش ملی اسلامی افغانستان, Junbish-i-Milli Islami Afghanistan), sometimes called simply Junbish, is a Turkic political party in Afghanistan.
-Its founder is Marshal Abdul Rashid Dostum who created it in 1992 made from his loyalist remnants from the People's Democratic Party of Afghanistan's communist regime.
+The National Islamic Movement of Afghanistan (جنبش ملی اسلامی افغانستان, Junbish-i-Milli Islami Afghanistan), sometimes called simply Junbish, was a political party in Afghanistan founded by Abdul Rashid Dostum in 1992 made from his loyalist remnants from the People's Democratic Party of Afghanistan's communist government.

-It has been described as "an organisation heavily peopled with former Communists and Islamists," and is regarded as somewhat secular and left-leaning.
+It is described as "an organisation heavily peopled with former Communists and Islamists," and is regarded as somewhat secular and left-leaning.
 Its voter base is mostly Uzbeks, and it is strongest in Jowzjan, Balkh, Faryab, Sar-e Pol, and Samangan provinces.
+It was mainly supported by Uzbekistan during the Second Afghan Civil War and the Third Afghan Civil War.

 History

 Formation

 Junbish and its military wing, Division 53 started as a “self-defense unit” for the Sheberghan oil fields in northern Afghanistan, growing to a platoon and then a company until it grew to a division of about 40,000 men by 1989.
 This division joined the Afghan government and was referred to as Division 53.
 In 1988 Junbish forces replaced departing Soviet Union forces and took control of Kandahar as well as deploying to Khost, Logar, Ghazni, Gardez in Paktika and around Kabul.

-Many defecting mujaheddin commanders joined these units such as Rasul Pahlawan, Dr. Hissamuddin Hissam, Ghaffar Pahlawan who were Uzbeks from Saripul and Takhar.
-General Majid Rozi, an Afghan Arab Uzbek from Balkh and General Jura Beg and officer from Jowzjan also joined.
+Thee units were joined by many defecting mujaheddin commanders, such as Rasul Pahlawan, Dr. Hissamuddin Hissam, Ghaffar Pahlawan, who were Uzbeks from Saripul and Takhar.
+General Majid Rozi, an Afghan Arab Uzbek from Balkh, and General Jura Beg, an officer from Jowzjan, also joined.
 Most of the joining members were either defectors or from the Parcham wing of the People's Democratic Party of Afghanistan (PDPA).